snakemake/snakemake/docs/snakefiles/deployment.rst

 -----------------------------

 It is possible (and highly encouraged, see :ref:`snakefiles-best_practices`) to define isolated software environments per rule.
 Upon execution of a workflow, the `Conda package manager <https://conda.pydata.org>`_ is used to obtain and deploy the defined software packages in the specified versions.
-Packages will be installed into your working directory, without requiring any admin/root priviledges.
+Packages will be installed into your working directory, without requiring any admin/root privileges.
 Given that conda is available on your system (see `Miniconda <https://conda.pydata.org/miniconda.html>`_), to use the Conda integration, add the ``--software-deployment-method conda`` option (``--sdm`` for short) to your workflow execution command, e.g. ``snakemake --cores 8 --sdm conda``.
 When ``--software-deployment-method conda`` (``--sdm`` for short) is activated, Snakemake will automatically create software environments for any used wrapper (see :ref:`snakefiles-wrappers`).
 Further, you can manually define environments via the ``conda`` directive, e.g.: